 Sediment spills from the southern end of Bridlington Bay, north of Barmston, where it enters the realm of longshore drift.

-Longshore drift term describes the action by which beach sediment is transported in the direction of the sea current when waves arrive at an angle to the shore.
+The term longshore drift describes the action by which beach sediment is transported in the direction of the sea current when waves arrive at an angle to the shore.
 See the terminal groyne effect page.

-The impression may be one of an entire beach slowly working down the coastline as a single entity.
+An impression may be had of an entire beach slowly working down the coastline as a single entity.
 In the East Yorkshire situation, this is not altogether the case.
 As well as longshore drift there is an additional disturbance to sediment.

 An incoming wave, arriving oblique to the shoreline, travels an increasing distance relative to the length of its crest before breaking.
 As a result, some energy is lost, and sediment is deposited a little lower on the beach.